 Countries like Indonesia, Jordan, Mongolia, Sri Lanka and Vietnam, who are neither full members nor associate members, attend the conference as “Observers”.

 The AOSBC Secretariat is permanently based in Japan and the Secretary-General of the AOSBC, is nominated by Japan Association for International Racing and Stud Book (JAIRS)

-The ASBC Meetings are held as and when the ARF Meetings are held in one of the member countries.
-The next Meeting is scheduled to be held in MELBOURNE in 2023.
+The AOSBC (Asian Oceanian Stud Book Committee Meeting) Meetings are held as and when the ARF Meetings are held in one of the member countries.
+The next Meeting is scheduled to be held in SAPPORO in 2024.